YashdalfTheGray/auto-ngtemplate-loader/README.md

 ### Webpack v1 Compatible Options

-Since Webpack v1 only supports query strings for loaders and doesn't allow passing a function as an option, this loader has a `useResolverFromConfig` boolean option that can be passed in through the query string and the loader will look for the resolver in the Webpack configuration object under the key `autoNgTemplateLoader`.
+Since Webpack v1 only supports query strings for loaders and doesn't allow passing a function as an option, this loader has a `useResolverFromConfig` boolean option that can be passed in through the query string.
+The loader will look for the resolver in the Webpack configuration object under the key `autoNgTemplateLoader`.
 The only acceptable member of `autoNgTemplateLoader` is `pathResolver` which should be a function that returns a string for all cases.
 An example is below.

 ```javascript
 module.exports = {